Sbhat92/Terminal-in-C/README.md

 # Terminal
- Terminal inplemented in C that can excepcute the cd, help and exit command
+ Terminal inplemented in C that can excecute the cd, help and exit command